 In a large bowl, combine the wet ingredients – melted butter, sugar, eggs, and vanilla extract.

-Roll dough into 22-24 small ~1.5-inch balls, and place them on baking sheet lined with parchment paper.
+Roll dough into 20-24 1.5-inch balls, then place them on baking sheet lined with parchment paper.

 Serve and enjoy!